Pokémon Quest: Pokémon training and optimization

-Pokémon can level up by going on expeditions, or through training.
+Pokémon can level up by going on expeditions or through training.
 Training a Pokémon uses other Pokémon to gain experience and once the training is done, the support Pokémon will leave.
 A player can also train their Pokémon to replace the Pokémon's current moveset, using other Pokémon as support Pokémon.
 If the player uses the same species or the same type of Pokémon as the support Pokémon, the amount of experience gained and the chances of changing a move is increased compared to using random Pokémon as support Pokémon.
 Although, the experience gained and the chances of changing the moveset decreases after every training done on the Pokémon.

 Each Pokémon have their own Power Charms, where special stones called "Power Stones" can be inserted to increase the Pokémon's stats.
 Mighty Stones increase attack and Sturdy Stones increase the HP.
 The stones can be put into the Pokémon's Power Stone slots.
 These stones may also contain special effects that improves various stats such as Movement Speed or Critical Hit Rate.
 Other than the Mighty Stones and Sturdy Stones, special kinds of rare stones can be put onto the slots next to the move of the Pokémon.
 These stones can give the moves further advantages towards their use.
 It is also noted that certain moves can equip certain types of special stones.

 Release

 Pokémon Quest was announced during a press conference held by The Pokémon Company on May 30, 2018, and released on the eShop as a free-to-start title for the Nintendo Switch later that same day.
 It was also announced that a mobile version will be released for iOS and Android devices in late June 2018.
 Pokémon Quest was released on Android and iOS on June 27, 2018.

-At the game's launch, three downloadable content packs were released for purchase, along with items available for individual purchase.
-The packs contain items and bonuses that can be used to enhance gameplay.
+It was the first Pokémon spin-off developed entirely in-house by Game Freak, the developers of the main Pokémon games.
+Since launch, Pokémon Quest has had no significant updates and—apart from the Chinese version, where it is known as Pokémon Adventure Treasure Hunt—only the first generation of Pokémon are included.